 Requirements to apply for the NZeTA for Irish citizens

 It is the responsibility of the traveller to ensure that they meet the New Zealand eTA requirements for Ireland.
 It is of course very important to complete the whole process before the trip to New Zealand.

 As part of the application, there is a small processing fee.
 There is also a tourist tax included in the application.
 This is called the International Visitor Conservation and Tourism Levy (IVL).
 It was introduced as a way to ensure that tourists contribute to the improvement of the natural environment and infrastructure they enjoy during their time in New Zealand.

-When travelling to New Zealand, be sure to bring a printed copy of the eTA document.
-The immigration authorities usually accept a digital version, but to be safe it is best to bring a paper copy.
-Be ready to show the eTA upon arrival in New Zealand.
+When travelling to New Zealand, be sure to bring a printed copy of the eTA document although the immigration authorities usually accept a digital version.
+Be ready to show the eTA alongside your Irish passport upon arrival in New Zealand.

 Benefits of the New Zealand eTA for Irish citizens

-In addition to being an easy online process, there are many benefits of the eTA NZ.
+In addition to being an easy online process, there are many benefits of the New Zealand Electronic Travel Authority.
 The first one and the primary reason that the process was introduced, is to increase the security of the country.
 All travellers to New Zealand are now pre-screened before travel and checked using secure databases.
 Because all travellers granted entry are pre-approved, the immigration process at the border offers tourists a seamless experience.